melissanespeque/melissanespeque/README.md

 - 📫 How to reach me: melissanespeque@gmail.com / /melissanespeque on LinkedIn
 - 😄 Pronouns: She/Her - Ela/Dela
 - ⚡ Fun fact: I'm vegan
 - 🤓 About me: I love to travel and surf.
-Learn new thinks and try new sports.
+Learn new things and try new sports.
 You'll probably find me at a street samba

 <!---
 melissanespeque/melissanespeque is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.